Zeeshanahmad4/Fake-Bad-google-Reviews-Remover-Bot/README.md

 - Verify VPN service is operational if reports fail to submit.

 ## Contribution Guidelines 🤝
 We welcome contributions!
-Please follow our contribution guidelines to help improve [Your Project Name]. 🤝
+Please follow our contribution guidelines to help improve (https://github.com/Zeeshanahmad4/Fake-Bad-google-Reviews-Remover-Bot). 🤝

+Fork the repository.
+- Create a new branch
+- Make your changes and commit them:
+- Push to the branch